-For medical concerns, doctors and nurses are available to all students registered to the University of Toronto.
+For medical concerns, family doctors and nurses are available to all students registered at the University of Toronto.

-Some of the services we provide include: Sexual Health Services and Gender Affirming Primary Care
+The services we provide include: Sexual Health Services and Gender Affirming Primary Care.

 Appointments can be made by phone, 416-287-7065, or in person at SL270.

 Please bring your T-Card and health card to book your appointment.

 Medical Services Include:

 Several options are available to students with acne.
 Treatments include medicated ointments/creams/lotions, antibiotics and other oral medications.
 Students can call and book an appointment at the front desk.